NCC building class

 • Non-habitable

 Typical examples of a Class 10a building involve private garagessheds and carports.
-In case of a private garage, it must be a one-storey building with no more than 3 parking spaces.
+In the case of a private garage, it must be a one-storey building with no more than 3 parking spaces.

 A Class 10b building are structures like antenna, fence, retaining walls, swimming pools or the like.

-For the purpose of understanding the NCC building classifications, you can refer to the following references:
+To understand the NCC building classifications, you can refer to the following references: